-Technically, yes because the meat has not been cooked which is defined by heating the product.
+Technically, yes, because the meat is not cooked, which is defined by heating the product.
 The process of dry curing the meat removes moisture and other elements that meat spoiling bacteria need to survive.

 Our salami, pictured above, dries in our climate-controlled drying rooms.
-In a sense, the curing process cooks the meat in a different way but still makes it edible.
+In a sense, the curing process cooks the meat differently but still makes it edible.

 How long does cured meat last?